Big-Life-Lab/recodeflow/srs/srs.md

 - When re-coding multiple variables:

-  - The order in which non-derived variables are handled **does not** matter; therefore, these variables can be re-coded in **parallel**
+  - The order in which variables that do not rely on derived variables for re-coding are handled **does not** matter; therefore, these variables can be re-coded in **parallel**

-    - Re-coding of non-derived variables can be categorized into nine categories based on the re-code pairs (described in detail below)

-  - The order in which derived variables are handled **does** matter;
-    therefore, these variables must be re-coded in **series** (order can be determined with the help of a dependency graph)
+  - The order in which variables that rely on derived variables for re-coding are handled **does** matter; therefore, these variables must be re-coded in **series** (order can be determined with the help of a dependency graph)

 - For each variable, validate input data